 In addition to increasing the risk of stroke, stress levels – particularly for pre-diabetic patients - are also higher if the patient does not get a proper amount of sleep.
 When stress levels increase, the body’s adrenal glands release epinephrine.
 The release of epinephrine causes a number of changes in your body known as the fight-or-flight response.
-Even though you are asleep, your brain perceives dangers during this fight-or-flight response and tells your heart to work harder and faster.
+Even though you are asleep, your brain perceives dangers during this flight-or-flight response and tells your heart to work harder and faster.

 Dr. Davis says, “In addition causing your heart to work harder, Sleep Apnea also causes low oxygen levels, which then leads to constricting of the arteries.
 This increases hemoglobin levels which then causes more pressure for the heart to push against.
 Everything is affected.”

-Dr. Dhanjal further notes that low oxygen levels resulting from sleep apnea can also increase blood pressure in the blood vessels in the lungs.
+Dr Dhanjal further notes that low oxygen levels resulting from sleep apnea can also increase blood pressure in the blood vessels in the lungs.
 This increase is known as Pulmonary Hypertension.
 Pulmonary Hypertension can lead to right-sided heart failure because it can make it harder for the heart to pump blood to the lungs, and therefore adds additional strain to the right side of the heart.

 How Do you Know if you Have Sleep Apnea?

 Symptoms of sleep apnea include snoring, gasping for air during sleep, and waking up with a headache.
 Lack of concentration and irritability can also be symptoms of sleep apnea.